technomancy/nrepl-discover/Proposal.md

 * `file` - Any file.

-* `position` - A string including the filename followed by a colon and a character offset.
+* `position` - A list of the filename and a character offset as an integer.

 * `list` - Choose from a list of predetermined strings.
 This list is in the fourth position of the argument vector.